rapid4mifu/RmppSvw/USAGE_en.md

  1. Next, press the reset button on ATOM Lite.
 The power pack will begin operating in the new mode.

 ### Basic Operation
  1. Open the power pack's operation screen in a web browser on a smartphone or similar device.
-Enter the power pack's hostname (rmpp-atom.local) or IP address in the URL.
+Enter the power pack's hostname (rmpp-svw.local) or IP address in the URL.
 The hostname can be changed using the serial communication command.
  1. Once the control screen opens, it will display the input voltage and CPU temperature.
  1. Tap the Forward or Reverse button.
 The button will turn green when the output is turned on.
  1. Adjust the speed using the slider.